heraldgo/herald/README.md

 The `Select` function must be implemented in the selector.
-`Select` function accept "trigger param" and "select param" as arguments. "trigger param" is passed from the trigger and "select param" is from the job.
+`Select` function accept "trigger param" and "select param" as arguments. "trigger param" is passed from the trigger and "select param" is from the task.
 The returned boolean value determines whether to proceed.

 ## Executor

 An executor will execute the job according to "param".
+It is also an interface.

 This is an example of executor which will just print the param.